Skip to main content

 • Wired/Wireless Client VPN

-Single client VPN would be particularly useful for clients utilizing mobile devices, laptops, as well as home desktop users.
-The Meraki Client VPN utilizes the native VPN client built into Windows, OS X, and iOS clients to name a few examples.
+The IPSec client VPN is useful for clients utilizing mobile devices, laptops, as well as home desktop users as it is supported by the native VPN client built into many operating systems including:

-Client VPN creates a tunnel from the client and forwards all VPN traffic through that tunnel to the MX.
+The IPSec Client VPN creates an IPSec L2TP tunnel from the client and forwards all VPN traffic through that tunnel to the MX.
 The MX will then forward the traffic towards the destination.
 Each client that connects is placed on the subnet specified for Client VPN devices.

 Wireless Client VPN